You can make a difference during Engineers Week or any time of the year by:

 4. Host a DiscoverE Family Day.

 Public events are great ways to both celebrate engineering and engage large numbers of children and families in engineering.
 Set up hands-on activity stations in museums, malls, universities, parks, or libraries.
+Haven't organized an event before, this detailed training is a great place to start.

 5. There’s more: